-Efficacy of empirical data in Emotional Wellness (mental health) occurs when constants are measured and changed and legitimacy of the data occurs when it is generated by the client.
-The constant in Emotional Wellness (mental health) is the clients’ emotional state.
-Measuring, tacking and improving this constant at every session is what brings about the efficacy of an intervention.
-With 23 years of data collection Burris Emotional Wellness has taken data protocol a couple steps further with a three instrument checklist which not only measures the emotional state and relationship satisfaction of the client but also enables the client to grade the effectiveness of the practitioner at every session.
+Efficacy of empirical data in Subconscious Restructuring™ (mental health) occurs when constants are measured and changed and the legitimacy of the data occurs when it is generated by the client.
+The constant in Subconscious Restructuring™ (mental health) is the clients’ emotional state.
+Measuring, tracking, and improving this constant at every session is what brings about the efficacy of an intervention.
+With 23 years of data collection, Subconscious Restructuring™ has taken data protocol a couple steps further with a three instrument checklist which not only measures the emotional state and relationship satisfaction of the client but also enables the client to grade the effectiveness of the practitioner at every session.

 by Kelly Burris PhD October 12, 2015

-Empirically sound and measurable outcomes in Emotional Health (mental health) are terms rarely used together because there are no standards of measurement as there are in Burris Emotional Wellness.
+Empirically sound and measurable outcomes in Emotional Health (mental health) are terms rarely used together because there are no standards of measurement as there are in Subconscious Restructuring™.
 We established a measurable outcome protocol in 1990 and have refined it down to a 22 point three instrument checklist.
 This is how we know it is empirically sound because we have been collecting data for twenty-five years.

 by Kelly Burris PhD September 15, 2015